petermg/TheOcularMigraineMCP/README.md

 Clicking this will restart your home environment.
 This is for the purpose of applying resolution changes to it.
 If you want to change the resolution in your home environment, you must select this option after making the settings changes on the Main Screen.
 ##
 ### Check Enabled Profiles
 This is mainly for troubleshooting.
-I will probably remove this button to make it able to be toggled by a "debug" option.
+I will probably remove this button or make it able to be toggled on by a "debug" option.

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/118b87b2-3f4f-41c5-a861-3cc1ecc9d93d)